KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Once one cross navigation has been set you keep on adding as many as required.
 Just open the wizard and click on the “Add” button at the top right corner.

 Note that the parameter name will be used to configure the (external) cross navigation.
 In fact, to properly set the cross navigation the the user must access the “Cross Navigation Definition” functionalities available in Knowage Server.
-Here, referring to Section 5.5, you will use the parameter just set as output parameter.
+Here, referring to *Cross Navigation* section of *Analytical document* chapter, you will use the parameter just set as output parameter.

 As shown in figure below, the buttons visibility serves to decide which permissions are granted to the end-user.
 Some features can only be let visible while the admin can also grant the selection for others.